ivanovdimitur00/Cybrary-Java/README.md

 ## Installation instructions
 Usually, the project is supposed to be hosted on a server and given a domain.
 However, I don't have a HomeLab or am I able to rent a server or a domain.
 Instead:
 1. Download this project;
-2. Open the Project in Apache netbeans;
+2. Open the Project in Apache NetBeans;
-4. Ensure you have all the needed dependencies;
+4. Ensure you have all the needed dependencies (from `pom.xml`);
 5. Start an instance of Apache Tomcat Server;
 6. Ensure you are connecting to your local database;
 7. Build the project.
 You should have access now.